 - 7.3.1.
 The Fund considers the ESG credentials, policies and procedures as part of the appointment process for all prospective managers with the aim of ensuring that ESG is well established in the managers appointed.
-All Managers were required to be a signatory to the 2012 Stewardship Code and are now either signatories to or working towards the new requirements of the Stewardship Code 2020.
+All Managers are now either signatories to or working towards the new requirements of the Stewardship Code 2020.
 The Fund expects its Managers to incorporate ESG factors into their investment process and demonstrate the outcomes being achieved through this activity.
 The Fund continues to develop how it incorporates RI within the ongoing monitoring of all managers, including private markets.
 See Principle 8 for further details. - 7.3.2.
 The Fund monitors the asset manager's stewardship activities, including their involvement in collaborative engagement activities, such as supporting the Transition Pathway Initiative (TPI), and Climate Action 100+.
 For further information relating to Collaborations see Principle 10 at 10.4. - 7.3.3.
-The Fund has developed a questionnaire to draw out how managers incorporate ESG factors into decision-making for new investments as well as ongoing monitoring of managers and the underlying investments especially in the less established asset classes of private markets, which they will continue to send out on an annual basis. - 7.3.4.
+The Fund has developed a questionnaire to draw out how managers incorporate ESG factors into decision-making for new investments as well as ongoing monitoring of managers and the underlying investments especially in the less established asset classes of private markets, which they continue to send out on an annual basis.
+This was enhanced during the year to incorporate further questions in relation to net zero and climate metrics.
+Responses were of a much higher quality than in previous years and very much in line with BCPP observations in 7.2.7 above. - 7.3.4.
 Examples of how the Fund and its other Investment Managers integrate stewardship and investment include: